GeoffroyS/Handwritten-digits-classifier/README.md

 ![8s](https://i.imgur.com/aZKllwM.png "A sample of different 8s from the MNIST dataset")

-The distribution of all 10 digits in the dataset:
+The distribution of all 10 digits in the training dataset:

 ![digits distribution](https://i.imgur.com/0dfifFY.png "Distribution of all 10 digits in the dataset")